Areo-17/WS_AliExpress/README.md

 ## Where will the scrapper be developed?
 The application will be developed on Python language, for this, please install [Visual Studio Code](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiF1fa1uMqEAxVLIEQIHTcjBNEQFnoECAwQAQ&url=https%3A%2F%2Fcode.visualstudio.com%2F&usg=AOvVaw15O90sm1ios8AUpw56hCml&opi=89978449)

+## Cloning the repository
+To clone the GitHub repository, open Git Bash and write the command `git clone `

 ## Adapting the work environment
 First of all, create the folder in which you will be working the project, you have to create this from the file explorer of your OS.
 After this, open Visual Studio Code and choose the created folder.